rackerlabs/support-how-to/content/rackconnect/using-dedicated-load-balancers-with-rackconnect-v30.md

 ### Use the Cloud Control Panel

-After you initially create your cloud server by using the [Cloud Control Panel](https://mycloud.rackspace.com/), the management page for the newly created cloud server is displayed.
+After you initially create your cloud server by using the [Cloud Control Panel](https://mycloud.rackspace.com/), the details page for the newly created cloud server is displayed.
 On this page, you can see details regarding your server.